Xunnamius/projector-lens-lib-cjs/CONTRIBUTING.md

   into `main`, or through a PR that is eventually merged into `main` from an external repository
-- `canary` is a special SLFB used to publish commits on the canary release channel before eventually merging `canary` into `main` (useful to combine multiple features as a single testable release)
+- `canary` is a special SLFB used to publish commits on the canary release channel before before they're merged into `main` (useful to combine multiple features as a single testable release)
 - Pushing a commit to any branch, opening a PR against `main`/`canary`, or synchronizing a PR made against `main`/`canary` will trigger the CI pipeline
 - Pushing a commit directly to `main` or `canary` will trigger the CI pipeline